 Curious about Lion Tracking in Uganda, look no further than the Queen Elizabeth National Park!
 Established in 1952, the park is one of the most famous tourism sites in Uganda.
 It is located in Western Uganda and has over 600 bird species, 95 mammals including lions and leopards.
-Queen Elizabeth has Lion tracking in Queen Elizabeth National Parkbeen blessed with beautiful plains, woodlands, savannah grasslands, crater lakes, gorges, beautiful forests and mountains.
+Queen Elizabeth has been blessed with beautiful plains, woodlands, savannah grasslands, crater lakes, gorges, beautiful forests and mountains.
 The most famous mountain is Mountain Rwenzori with its lovely snow caped peak – a beauty to behold.
 However, lions are the greatest attraction in the park, other activities notwithstanding.
 Most famous of these is the tree climbing lion found in Ishasha sector of the park.
 Whereas spotting tree climbing lions during a game drive in Ishasha is considered one of the highlights of a safari in Queen Elizabeth National Park, an activity that is even more interesting is lion tracking.

 Uganda Carnivore Program